CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab5.md

 ## Task 2: Use GitHub Copilot to refactor the code

+Use GitHub Copilot to improve and restructure code for better readability and efficiency.

 1. Now, let's use the **GitHub Copilot Chat** feature to refactor the above code.

 1. Click on the **Copilot** extension icon from the activity bar in the top navigation pane next to the search bar and Choose **Open Chat** option from the dropdown.
 This opens the GitHub Copilot Chat window into which the above code is to be **pasted**.